susam/ice/README.rst

 Error pages
 -----------
-The application object returned by the ``ice.cube`` function contains a generic fallback error handler that displays a simple error page with the HTTP status line, a short description of the status and the version of the ice package.
+The application object returned by the ``ice.cube`` function contains a generic fallback error handler that returns a simple error page with the HTTP status line, a short description of the status and the version of the ice module.

 This error handler may be overridden using the ``error`` decorator.
 This decorator accepts one optional integer argument that may be used to